 Meanwhile, acrylic yarn is manufactured from synthetic fibres.
 Different companies produce varying qualities, meaning that you can’t tell before you start your knitting project exactly how the yarn will behave.
 Of course, I have knitted and crocheted with acrylic in the past – I’m sure most of us have.
 I know that acrylic yarn is very often the go-to yarn for blankets, crochet projects and baby clothes: it’s easy to find; cheap to buy; can be washed again and again; and those blankets, toys and baby clothes look good when they’re finished.
 It’s also very affordable – at the point of purchase.
 But the longevity of acrylic items is poor.

 They don’t look good for ever.
-After I discovered how very satisfying it is to use wool and wool blend yarns to knit with, the many natural benefits of using wool, and the environmental effects of wool compared to acrylic, I started to look deeper into the differences between crafting with wool compared to acrylic.
+After I discovered how very satisfying it is to use wool and wool blend yarns to knit with, the many natural benefits of using wool, and the environmental effects of wool compared to acrylic, I looked deeper into the benefits of using wool in our knitting, crochet, and weaving projects compared to acrylic.
 I soon realised that there was much more to consider than I’d realised and that there was a false economy in buying acrylic!
 Below are my top 4 reasons to use wool for crafting instead of acrylic

 Why Choose wool?